Kung fu film: Resurgence in the 1970s

 The kung fu genre reached its height in the 1970s, coinciding with Hong Kong's economic boom.
 It overtook the popularity of the new school (xinpai) wuxia films that prevailed in Hong Kong throughout the 1950s and 1960s.
 Wuxia had been revitalized in the newspaper serials of the 1950s and its popularity spread to cinemas in the 1960s.
 It displaced the kung fu dramatizations of Wong Fei-hung and brought back the supernatural themes of traditional wuxia cinema.
 The rivalry between the Shaw Brothers, Golden Harvest, and Seasonal Films studios stimulated the growth of kung fu movies in the Hong Kong film industry.
 The Chinese Boxer (1970) directed by Wang Yu and Vengeance directed by Chang Cheh in 1970 were the first films of the resurgent kung fu genre.

 The new wave of kung fu films reached international audiences after the financial success of Bruce Lee's first feature-length film, The Big Boss, in 1971.
 Lee spent most of his childhood in Hong Kong where he learned wing chun martial arts and performed as a child actor.
 He left for the United States, his place of birth, and continued his martial arts training as a high school student.
 In America, he created Jeet Kune Do, a martial arts style inspired by wing chun, and briefly worked in Hollywood as a film and television actor.

 He returned to Hong Kong and performed his breakthrough role in The Big Boss, followed by five more films.
 The movies of Bruce Lee began a trend of employing genuine practitioners of martial arts as actors in martial arts films.
 Kung fu films were internationally successful and popular in the West where a kung fu fad had taken root.
 The anti-imperialist themes of his films held a broad appeal for groups that felt marginalized and contributed to his popularity in Southeast Asia and the African-American and Asian-American communities of urban America.
-Audiences were sympathetic with Lee's role as a minority figure struggling against and overcoming prejudice, social inequality, and racial discrimination.
+Audiences were sympathetic to Lee's role as a minority figure struggling against and overcoming prejudice, social inequality, and racial discrimination.